jeroengerits/laravel/README.md

 - **AlpineJS**: - Installed AlineJS as a module
 - `<x-layouts.html />` - plain HTML wrapper and default styles and scripts.
+- **Icons**: - Blade Icons with Fluent System Icons as default set.

 ### 💨 Performance Optimizations